Preliminary program

 Thursday, July 2

-Computer Graphics and Image Processing (5 papers)
+Computer Graphics and Image Processing (Session Chair: Péter Balázs)

 • Viktor Vad and Gábor Valasek - Point-Curve Minimal Distance via Higher Order Taylor Estimation of Footpoint Mapping